 The LED OCD boards we carry are designed primarily to solve the issue with jittery LED lighting in games that use fading effects in the inserts.
-(These boards do not address a similar issue with General Illumination, however boards like that do exist and you can order them directly from LED OCD.)
+(These boards do not address a similar issue with General Illumination, however the GI WPC and GIzmo boards do.)

 Some games like to fade the inserts in and out, which is pretty neat when you have incandescent bulbs, but really gross when you have LEDs installed.
 Pinball LEDs have a difficult time fading smoothly from bright to dim because they change brightness much more quickly than an incandescent.
 The games weren't designed to send signals frequently enough for smooth transitions with LED bulbs.

 The most notable offenders are Lord of the Rings and The Simpsons Pinball Party.
 You'll also especially notice this jittering during attract mode on modern Stern machines that originally shipped with incandescent lighting.

 Some people do notice an improvement in both Stern games and 90s Bally/Williams games, and there are some videos below demonstrating the difference.